SergeyKarpovGIT/trialRepository/README.md

 # TrialRepository
 My name is Sergey Karpov.
-I am 41.
-I learn Programming by myself since 2020.
+I am highly interested in Mathematical Statistics, Linear Algebra, and the implementation of theirs' methods using:
-I am interested in: Fortran, C, ShellScripting,
+Fortran, C, ShellScripting,
 Perl, Python, SQL (via PostgreSQL), Go, R, and corresponding to theese languages extensions
-  (e.g., matplotlib, pytest, dplyr, and ggplot2)
+(e.g., matplotlib, pytest, dplyr, and ggplot2).